LimeSurvey/LimeSurvey/README.md

 ## Manual
 for more information please refer to our [homepage](http://www.limesurvey.org), or have a look at the [manual](http://manual.limesurvey.org)

-## Licence
+## License
-LimeSurvey software is licenced under the [GPL 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+LimeSurvey software is licensed under the [GPL 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), or at your choice any later version of the license.

 Pictures and the LimeSurvey Logo are registered trademarks of LimeSurvey GmbH, Hamburg, Germany.